UCI-GDIM31/class-activities-vjant118/README.md

 Components are the building blocks for any game as they give properties to those objects.
 If components are the blocks then classes are what the material is, concrete or wood.

+### W4

+17. _isGrounded is a member variable that is a bool.
+It checks if the cat is touching the ground.
+28. An if statement saying that if the player is grounded and presses space, they jump
+32. Updates the member variable _isGrounded to be false

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727